LorexGitHub/rag-embedding-experiment/README.md

    The API is at port 8002.
 Both services start automatically.

 3. Compare models:
-   - Select or create a dataset in the sidebar
+   - Select a dataset in the sidebar
    - Choose a sample query or type your own
-   - Run a single model, compare all four, or run a batch experiment
+   - Run a single model, compare all, or run a batch experiment

 4. Stop:
    ```